attack68/rateslib/docs/source/z_cdsw.rst

 Replicating a Pfizer Default Curve & CDS
 *****************************************************************

-Some collected data at a point in time on Friday 4th Oct 2024 can be loaded for the single security Pfizer US, with the intention of pricing and risking a 5Y Pfizer CDS.
-The raw data necessary to build the curves and replicate the pricing risk metrics is added to Python.
+The raw data necessary to build the curves and replicate the pricing of Pfizer CDS is added to Python.
-(Some of the loaded CDS data is also shown in an image at the bottom of this page)

 .. ipython:: python
    :suppress: